syoung20/cs326-final-upsilon/docs/ideas.md

 	- Users can also upload their own recipes, which will be stored in our database
 4. Pantry Log
 	- We will implement this component only if we first implement the others well and have time remaining.
 It gives users the ability to keep a log of food items they already have at home, which can assist the user by providing an inventory.
 More importantly, however, it will assist the search functionality of our application, allowing it to suggest recipes to users for which the required ingredient list most closely matches the items they have at home.
+5. Data
+	- We found some recipe libraries online that would be a good place to start, on which we would also have recipes added by users.
+We still have to figure out which format will serves us best, but we want to take into account the functions we want to implement in our application, and find recipe data that will help us in that way, without it becoming too much work nor too little.